mauricius/vue-draggable-resizable/README.md

 * No dependencies
 * Use draggable, resizable or both
 * Define handles for resizing
-* Restrict size and movement to parent element
+* Restrict size and movement to parent element or custom selector
 * Snap element to custom grid
 * Restrict drag to vertical or horizontal axis
+* Maintain aspect ratio
+* Touch enabled
+* Use your own classes
+* Provide your own markup for handles

 ### Demo